 - Put the remainder of the creme mousseline on top of the genoise cake and smooth it out flat.
 Place Fraisier cake in the fridge to set for at least 4 hours - or even overnight.

-- Once the fraisier cake has set, remove it from the fridge and let sit for 5 minutes.
+- Once the fraisier cake has set, remove it from the fridge and let it sit for 5 minutes.

 - Try to very gently remove the cake from the cake ring/pan.
-It should slide easily, but if there is any resistance you can use a hair dryer or blow torch to gently heat the outside of the ring very slightly, then try again.
+It should slide easily, but if there is any resistance, you can use a hair dryer or blow torch to gently heat the outside of the ring very slightly, then try again.

 - Once the cake is removed from the cake pan, put it back in the fridge while you prepare the marzipan.